jhuus/BRITE-Kit/README.md

 For model type, it is usually best to use "custom_x_y", where x is "hgnet", "efficientnet" or "vovnet" and y is an integer.
 The model directory contains definitions for these three models, and lists the corresponding model sizes.
 For example, "custom_vovnet_1" gives a model with about 50K parameters, while "custom_vovnet_8" has about 3.1M parameters.
 It's usually best to use the smallest model that produces good results.
 You don't have to use custom models though.
 As an alternative, you can use any model name supported by [timm](https://github.com/huggingface/pytorch-image-models), e.g. "tf_efficientnet_b0".

 For the first training run, start with a small number of epochs, e.g. 5, so you can do some basic validation before trying more.
-Specifying val_portion=.1 uses 90% of the data for training and 10% for validation, which lets you see how well the model is working on training data.
+Specifying val_portion=.1 uses 90% of the data for training and 10% for validation, which lets you see how well the model is working on data that is excluded from training.
+Most likely the validation data is highly correlated with the training data though, so it is best to try a separate test dataset after training.

 The output of training is stored under the logs directory.
 For instance, the first run will be under logs/fold-0/version_0.
 Checkpoints are stored under the checkpoints directory.
 To view a graph of the training loss over time, type: